enactjs/samples/pattern-virtualgridlist-api/README.md

 - `moonstone/Panels/Header`
 - `moonstone/IconButton`

-In this app, you can add/remove/select/deselect/selectAll/deselectAll item using redux.
+In this app, you can add, remove, select, deselect, selectAll, and deselectAll items using redux.

 ---